psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 *Soul-caking* (8th S. iv.
 49).—Your correspondent will find much information about soul- cakes in Brand's 'Popular Antiquities,' art, "All- hallow Even" (ed.
 Bohn, i.
 390, sqq.).
 This includes a note by Tollett :

-"That on All Saints’ Day, the poor people in Staffordshire...... go from parish to parish *a souling*, as they call it, i.e., begging and puling (or singing small, as Bailey's 'Dictionary' explains puling) for *soul cakes*, or any good thing to make them merry.
+"That on All Saints' Day, the poor people in Staffordshire...... go from parish to parish *a souling*, as they call it, i.e., begging and puling (or singing small, as Bailey's 'Dictionary' explains puling) for *soul cakes*, or any good thing to make them merry.
 This custom is mentioned by Peck, and seems a remnant of Popish superstition to pray for departed souls, particularly those of friends."

 It is added by the editor :—